Updated: Nov 22, 2020

 Thanks for taking the time to read today's blog post in here we'll discuss some of the macro trades in the market, some Fibonacci levels we hit and some levels that we need to be concerned with as technical analysts as price is the only truth in the market that dictates a market participants behavior.
 Please be sure to read our disclaimer on our site before moving forward and purchase a shirt if you like the information we provide!

 What a week on Wall Street!
-We had been talking about taking profits this week on my twitter account to lock in some of the spectacular gains we had. +400% equity returns in April from $TSLA, Tesla, alone and after moves like this it be prudent not to take gains even if we want to hold some positions longer term.
+We had been talking about taking profits this week on my twitter account to lock in some of the spectacular gains we had. +400% equity returns in April from $TSLA (Tesla) alone and after moves like this it be prudent not to take gains even if we want to hold some positions longer term.
 In addition, we got some great news Friday that $ETSY is being included into the S&P 500, it's another stock I talked about getting long in April of this year.

 So why then were we looking to take profits this week, get long volatility and short the $SPY?
 Our targets were getting met and the recent bounces in several stocks showed that while we were making new highs as the technicals were confirming to take profits.
-For instance in the chart below we see that Technology ETF, or $QQQ and $TQQQ were hitting the 161.8% Fibonacci target an area we tend to find market participants taking profits.
+For instance in the chart below we see that Technology ETF, or $QQQ and $TQQQ was hitting the 161.8% Fibonacci target an area we tend to find market participants taking profits.
 As a technician were price is the arbiter of truth we can't ignore these levels in this market.

-The chart above shows us that the RSI, or Relative Strength Indicator, was extremely stretched with a reading as high as 83.87 which is quite stretched for given ETF.
-This combined with the Fibonacci target helped us take positions on longs and even have the opportunities to open some short positions.
+The chart above shows us that the RSI, or Relative Strength Indicator, was extremely stretched with a reading as high as 83.87 which is quite stretched for that given ETF.
+This, combined with the Fibonacci target helped us take positions on longs and even have the opportunities to open some short positions.
 The bulls made a good attempt for the opportunity to buy into some weakness at the previous week's low, $272 in the $QQQ,s.
 For now this should act as short term support after some decent selling last week in technology.

 The next question is does this weakness continue?
 For the answer to that we'll look at some charts combined with the weakness we are seeing in tech this week were the majority of gains have been coming from in this rally.
 If we look at the $SPY it hit an upper trend like target of the megaphone pattern I had been talking about since March.
-The wave 5 of the megaphone pattern looks completed as our wave 3 of the 5 wave pattern was completed.
-In addition we had bearish ascending wedge pattern that confirmed a break towards to the downside this week.
+The wave 5 (based on Elliot Wave Analysis) of the megaphone pattern looks completed as our wave 3 of the 5 wave pattern was completed.
+In addition we had a bearish ascending wedge pattern that confirmed a break towards to the downside this week.
 An important area that held was $3,400, however a look at one hour and 4 hour charts shows that the relative strength of this move was low and therefore could be more vulnerable to downside move in equities.
 What other evidence is showing weakness in the market?

 Glad you asked!
 A sign of further weakness is being shown by Crude Oil ($CL_F, $USO), and High Yield Corporate Debt (HYG).
 As we take a look at the first picture of Crude Oil below we broke down out of a bullish symmetrical triangle.
-While this pattern generally signifies a bullish pattern, we broke towards the downside and think that we see ~$35.1 and even $30 per barrel of crude oil before we even try to retest $44 again due to the nature of this pattern.
+While this pattern generally signifies a bullish pattern, we broke towards the downside and think that we see ~$35 per barrel of crude oil before we even try to retest $44 again due to the nature of this pattern.

 In the High Yield Corporate Debt space or $HYG is breaking down out of a bearish symmetrical pattern on the daily and weekly charts.
 In addition, lower prices were confirmed by a negative divergence in the RSI, a momentum indicator, and MACD (Moving Average Convergence Divergence) Indicator that we look to determine if we should be buying or selling when prices hit new highs.
 So even as prices in the High Yield Debt space were testing levels of $85.39 the indicator was not getting overbought (overbought is generally considered around 70) with a reading of 63.